Feature groups

 This is the core support automation layer, built for FAQs, policy answers, and common pre-purchase or post-purchase questions.

 Problem: support conversations often end without a buying nudge.
-Feature: catalog-aware recommendations.
+Feature: recommendation controls and analytics.
 Benefit: more revenue from existing traffic.

 Recommendations should feel relevant and useful, not random.
-That means connecting the assistant to real product data and business rules.
+That means connecting the assistant to real product data, ranking controls, and measurable outcomes.

 Order tracking and returns